MamoruAsagami/Sort/README.md

 # Sort
 Sort is a Unix, Linux, Posix and GNU compatible sort program that runs in Java virtual machine.
 In addition to command line mode, it has GUI mode.
+From version 1.1.0, it support CSV format files.

 ## 1 How to run
 1. From command line shell, type java -jar Sort.jar [arguments]